mfkiwl/rk-open-docs/NVM/Rockchip_Developer_Guide_Secure_Boot_for_UBoot_Next_Dev_EN.md

 **Overview**

-This document will describe the secure boot process based on Rockchip U-boot next-dev in details.
+This document will describe the secure boot process based on Rockchip U-Boot next-dev in details.

 **Product Version**